vrockai/pipeline-test/docs/content.md

 ---

-## Metagenomic analysis reveals the shared and distinct features of the soil resistome across tundra, temperate prairie, and tropical ecosystems.
+## Metagenomic analysis reveals the shared and distinct features of the soil resistome across tundra, temperate prairie, and tropical ecosystems
- 15.05.2021, _X Qian, S Gunturu, J Guo, B Chai, JR Cole, J Gu, JM Tiedje_

-Soil is an important reservoir of antibiotic resistance genes (ARGs), but their potential risk in different ecosystems as well as response to anthropogenic land use change is unknown.
-We used a metagenomic approach and datasets with well-characterized metadata to investigate ARG types and amounts in soil DNA of three native ecosystems: Alaskan tundra, US Midwestern prairie, and Amazon rainforest, as well as the effect of conversion of the latter two to agriculture and pasture, respectively.

 [Source](https://microbiomejournal.biomedcentral.com/articles/10.1186/s40168-021-01047-4)

-10.1186/s40168-021-01047-4

 ---

-## Potential and expression of carbohydrate utilization by marine fungi in the global ocean.
+## Potential and expression of carbohydrate utilization by marine fungi in the global ocean
- 15.05.2021, _F Baltar, Z Zhao, GJ Herndl_

-Most of the research on the cycling of carbon in the open-ocean has focused on heterotrophic prokaryotes and eukaryotic phytoplankton, but the role of pelagic fungi remains largely enigmatic.

 [Source](https://microbiomejournal.biomedcentral.com/articles/10.1186/s40168-021-01063-4)

-10.1186/s40168-021-01063-4

 ---